instana/go-sensor/docs/sql.md

 ## Tracing Oracle Database

+> Please note that Instana currently classifies Oracle database spans as generic SQL spans.
+Go Tracer will recognize Oracle databases and mask the password within the connection string.

 The Go Tracer supports Oracle database instrumentation using the [godror](https://github.com/godror/godror) driver.
 Oracle connections are automatically detected and traced when using either traditional TNS format or godror's key-value format.

 ### Supported Connection String Formats